cnichols-git/linux_sundry/README.md

 # linux_sundry

 ## Adding a mounted device
-We are creating a logical volume named data that is 700GB in the rhel volume group
+We are creating a logical volume named "data" that is 700GB in the rhel volume group
 <pre>lvcreate -L 700G -n data rhel</pre>
 **Show the logical volumes**
 Display all the logical volumes to show the newly created volume so we know the full path name